galilasmb/book-testing-cin/README.md

 # ----- Starting from a fork this repo -----

-# Step 1: Forking this repo
+# Step 1: Do a fork this repo

 # Step 2: Installing the ruby
 1. If the ruby was not installed, do it using: